FAQ

 The information must be reviewed and verified by a registered auditor.
 The auditing and confirmation process is based on the 'declaration of completeness audit guidelines' on auditing and confirming declarations of completeness pursuant to section 11 VerpackG (Audit guidelines).

 The declaration of completeness for the previous year must be submitted by 15 May.
+If the deadline falls on a Saturday, Sunday or public holiday, it is extended to the end of the next business day.
 Where the Zentrale Stelle Verpackungsregister (Central Agency Packaging Register Verpackungsgesetz – ZSVR) or state enforcement authorities order that a declaration of completeness be submitted, the order will stipulate the deadline that must be complied with.

 10. What is the register of auditors?